britram/taps-transports/draft-ietf-taps-transports.md

 created using the `SOCK_STREAM` socket type as described in the IEEE Portable Operating System Interface (POSIX) Base Specifications {{POSIX}}.
 The features used by a protocol instance may be set and tuned via this API.
-However, there is no RFC that documents this interface.
+There are current no documents in the RFC Series that describe this interface.

 ### Transport Features